 - Is your office big enough and in a desirable location, or is it time to look at moving?

 - Are you struggling with getting patients to pay on time or at all?
-Is it time to look at automated revenue management?
+Is it time to look at new billing options?

 - If you are close to retiring, are you happy with the value of your practice as you consider selling it?